 During the 18th century, a complex power-granting document might include terms telling the reader how to interpret it.
 Such terms are called rules of construction.
-Rules of construction don't change the document's meaning.
-They are guides to understanding.
-For example, the necessary and proper clause tells us to read Congress's enumerated powers to include lesser authority of the kind that lawyers call If the Constitution doesn't grant an enumerated power to an officer or agency, then the officer or agency doesn't have it.
+Rules of construction don't change the document's meaning; they are guides to understanding.
+For example, the Necessary and Proper Clause tells us to read Congress's enumerated powers to include lesser authority of the kind that lawyers call "incidental."
+Other rules of construction include the Supremacy Clause and the Ninth and Tenth Amendments.